What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 Their exposed personal health information could also lead to discrimination or even blackmail.

-When breaches happen, healthcare organizations often face significant operational challenges.
+When breaches happen, healthcare providers often face serious operational challenges.

 Critical systems may need to be taken offline for investigation and remediation.